aws-samples/sagemaker-studio-and-lifecycle-configurations-with-cdk/README.md

 ## Setup and Install
 When deploying the solution it will create a code commit repository in your AWS account and start a pipeline deployment.
 Once you have deployed you can switch from the GitHub repository to your CodeCommit repository.

+Ensure you have the aws cli installed and you have logged in or are using a profile to connect to AWS.

 1. Clone the repo `git clone https://github.com/aws-samples/sagemaker-studio-and-lifecycle-policies-with-cdk`
 2. Update constants.py with the details of your environment.
 You must update the items marked as "must update", any other elements you can leave as default.
 (See table at the end)
+3. For the Sandbox deployment create a .env file (use .env.example as a template) or create envirnmnet varlables for CDK_DEFAULT_ACCOUNT and CDK_DEFAULT_REGION
-3. Create a virtual environment for Python and install dependencies
+4. Create a virtual environment for Python and install dependencies
 ```shell
 python3 -m venv .venv
 source .venv/bin/activate